Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

 The malar rash, also known as the butterfly rash, extends from the cheeks across the nasal bridge.
 About half of patients with SLE develop this rash after ultraviolet light (sun) exposure.
 This may be difficult to distinguish from other conditions, such as rosacea.
 One distinguishing feature is that the malar rash usually does not involve the nasolabial fold (the area on the face that runs from the corners of the upper lip to the nose), while rosacea does.
 The malar rash may develop months or years before the onset of lupus.

 SCLE lesions are described as having a scaly red annular (“ring-like”) redness with central clearing.
 They may also be polycyclic – that is, having the appearance of multiple rings coming together.
 Another characteristic finding of SCLE is that it is often found in sun-exposed areas.
 Lastly, patients with SCLE tend to exhibit a certain antibody profile.
 In addition to a positive antinuclear antibody (ANA), they often exhibit anti-Ro and anti-La antibodies.
 This can be important in pregnant women, because these antibodies can cross the placenta and affect the fetus.
 In such cases, since the baby is at risk of neonatal lupus, the mother needs to be followed closely and additional treatment considered.

-Approximately 50% of patients with SCLE have underlying systemic lupus erythematosus, and about 10% of SLE patients will have SCLE lesions in the skin.
-In contrast to those diagnosed with SLE, patients with SCLE tend to experience fewer occurrences of cytopenia (decreased numbers of blood cells), serositis (inflammation of tissues lining the lungs, heart, and abdomen), and positive ANA than patients with SLE.
+Approximately 50% of patients with SCLE have underlying systemic lupus erythematosus, and about 10% of SLE patients will exhibit SCLE lesions at one point.
+In contrast to those diagnosed with SLE, patients with SCLE tend to experience fewer occurrences of cytopenia (decreased numbers of blood cells), and serositis (inflammation of tissues lining the lungs, heart, and abdomen) than patients with SLE.

-Lesions resulting from DLE have a scar-like center that is often surrounded by darker hyperpigmentation, primarily affecting the ears and scalp.
-These lesions can lead to hair loss, which can be permanent if the DLE is long-standing and loss of hair follicles occurs.
+Lesions resulting from DLE have a scar-like centers that are often surrounded by darker hyperpigmentation, and these primarily affect the ears and scalp.
+These lesions can lead to hair loss, which can be permanent if the DLE is long-standing, and loss of hair follicles occurs.
 Prompt treatment is needed to prevent the scarring process.

-DLE affects the face as well, but does not typically affect areas below the neck.
+DLE affects the face as well but does not typically affect areas below the neck.
 DLE may occur in up to 25% of SLE patients and makes up about 75% of all cases of cutaneous lupus.
 If a patient exhibits localized DLE (only above the neck), there is a very low chance (about 5%) that he or she will develop SLE.
-About 10% of people with generalized DLE go on to develop SLE, with the interval between onset of SLE ranging from 4 months to 34 years after DLE diagnosis.
-Seventy percent of people with DLE who go on to develop SLE do so within 5 years of onset.
-It is important to note, however, that the vast majority of DLE patients do NOT develop SLE.
+About 10% of people with generalized DLE go on to develop SLE, with the interval between onset of SLE ranging from four months to 34 years after DLE diagnosis.
+Seventy percent of people with DLE who go on to develop SLE do so within five years of onset.
+It is important to note, however, that the vast majority of DLE patients do not develop SLE.

 Some indications that a patient with DLE may go on to develop SLE include:

-Other forms of chronic cutaneous lupus include: lupus profundus, lupus tumidus, and lupus chilblains.
+Other forms of chronic cutaneous lupus include the following:

 Sun exposure can lead to an exacerbation of cutaneous lupus.
 As such, sun protection is paramount.
 Sunlight emits infrared, visible and ultraviolet light.
 Ultraviolet light, which is further broken down into UVC, UVB, and UVA, is of the greatest concern.
 The atmosphere filters out UVC.
 UVA has a longer wavelength, thus, more of it reaches the earth’s surface while more UVB gets filtered out by the atmosphere because of its shorter wavelength.
-UVA does not get filtered out and can make it through windows or loosely woven clothing.
+UVA does not get filtered and penetrates through clouds, windows and loosely woven clothing.
 Consequently, lupus patients should practice safe sun practices even on cloudy days or if they are sitting indoors next to windows.
 We have had window tint applied to both office windows and automobiles of our patients.

 Steroid administration can be either topical or intralesional.
-Topical steroids can be given as creams, ointments, gels or solutions, and are chosen largely based on the anatomic sites to which they will be applied.
+Topical steroids can be formulated as creams, ointments, gels or solutions, and are chosen largely based on the anatomic sites to which they will be applied.
 The typical regimen for topical administration is two times a day.
-Possible side effects include: atrophy (thinning of the skin), with higher risk of this occurring in the face and occluded sites like the groin, and acne or a rosacea-like flare.
-Cataracts and glaucoma are rare side effects that can arise after prolonged steroid use in areas close to the eyes, cataracts may develop.
+Possible side effects include atrophy (thinning of the skin), with higher risk of this occurring in the face and occluded sites like the groin, and acne or a rosacea-like flare.
+Cataracts and glaucoma are rare side effects that can arise after prolonged steroid use in areas close to the eyes.

-Topical immunomodulators including Elidel (pimecrolimus) and Protopic (tacrolimus), act like steroids but do not carry the risk of atrophy.
+Topical immunomodulators including pimecrolimus and tacrolimus, are anti-inflammatory like steroids but do not carry the risk of atrophy, cataracts or glaucoma.
 These drugs may initially cause a burning sensation, but this usually subsides after a few applications.
-Some evidence suggests a link to malignancies and lymphomas; however, there is a lack of human data for these topical preparations.
+Some evidence suggests a link to malignancies and lymphomas; however, this data is primarily derived from oral preparations and not topical preparations.

-As noted, the most common antimalarial used is Plaquenil (hydroxychloroquine), which is dosed by weight and used for persistent rashes.
+As noted, the most common antimalarial used is hydroxychloroquine, which is dosed by weight and used to prevent and treat cutaneous lupus.
 Evidence suggests that early use may delay systemic onset of lupus.
-Side effects include nausea, vomiting, diarrhea, hemolysis (destruction of red blood cells) in G6PD deficient patients (patients low in this enzyme are more likely to break down red cells as a reaction to Plaquenil), visual abnormality (uncommon), discoloration of skin (bluish-gray), vertigo, weakness, and irritability.
-However, Plaquenil is generally well-tolerated.
+Side effects include nausea, vomiting, diarrhea, hemolysis (destruction of red blood cells), visual abnormality (uncommon), retinal damage, bluish-grey discoloration of skin, vertigo, and weakness.
+However, hydroxychloroquine is generally well-tolerated.
 Given the potential eye side effects, regular screening with an ophthalmologist is recommended prior to initiation and during therapy.

-For those rare DLE patients who do not respond to any of these therapies, treatment may extend to methotrexate and then thalidomide.
+For those rare DLE patients who do not respond to any of these therapies, treatment may extend to methotrexate, thalidomide or other immunosuppressants.

 Dr. Lee concluded his presentation with a few closing thoughts.
 He encouraged patients to comply with prescribed medications and clinic visits.
-He also stressed the importance of stopping smoking.
-According to studies, smoking while taking Plaquenil can decrease its effectiveness.
-Lastly, he emphasized the importance of avoiding the sun as much as possible and adopting protective measures.
+He also stressed the importance of smoking cessation.
+According to studies, smoking while taking hydroxychloroquine can decrease its effectiveness.
+Lastly, he again emphasized the importance of safe sun practices.
 His sun protection tips included:

 Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.